 After the death of William Gilbert, his son-in-law Malcolm Colquhoun was appointed postmaster.
-The next postmaster was Hezekiah Cilbert, a son of William Gilbert, who had come to Mansfield from The Color of the Co
+The next postmaster was Hezekiah Gilbert, a son of William Gilbert, who had come to Mansfield from Osprey, with his parents, in his second year.

-The general store founded by Mr. Beazer, continued by William Gallaugher and later James Reid.
+The general store founded by Mr. Beazer, continued by William Gilbert, followed the post office to M. Colquhoun's house and from there with Hezekiah Gilbert to its present location.
+This store is now owned and operated by William Bates.
+Another store opposite to the Beazer hotel was built by John Black, who was followed as owner by William Gallaugher and later James Reid.
 This store was destroyed by fire two months after Reid purchased it.

 Mansfield was well supplied with craftsmen, able to take care of the needs of the people in those early days.
 Jack Harper was followed by other shoemakers, the last one being David Anderson.
-Another wood working along with general carpentery.
-A shop for this purpose James Mitchell.
+Another industry was a combination of carriage building, wagon making and wood working along with general carpentery.
+A shop for this purpose was opened by Avon Symington on the property now owned by Mrs. James Mitchell.
 A part of the old shop still stands on this property.
 Avon Symington built many of the barns and houses in the district and also the former Perm and Mount Pleasant Methodist Churches.

 After Symington, in the same shop, came Howard Thatcher whose business was announced to the world by a sign which read "Howard Thatcher and Co., painters, glaziers, paper hangers and shoe makers."
-This business was carried on successfully for many years by iva.
-Thatcher, then by Irwin Armstrong and in 1903 by William Cauther, who, three years later, built a new shop at the east end of the village.
+This business was carried on successfully for many years by Millim Chatcher, then by Irwin Armstrong and in 1903 by William Cauthers, who, three years later, built a new shop at the east end of the village.

 Robert Campbell was the first blacksmith.
 His first shop was on the north-west corner, later this land having been bought by Hezekiah Gilbert, the shop was moved to the south-west corner.
-Mr. Campbeil carried on this business until the time of his death; he was followed by John Law, Thomas Long and finally by his son David who carried on until shortly before his death in 1950.
+Mr. Campbell carried on this business until the time of his death; he was followed by John Law, Thomas Long and finally by his son David who carried on until shortly before his death in 1950.